cssu/firstyearguide/FYG.md

 Aditya Gautam: Class of 2027, CSSU Treasurer\
 Yanzhen Chen: Class of 2027, CSSU VP of External Relations\
 Edison Yao: Class of 2027, CSSU VP of Internal Relations

+2025 Credits Follow:\
+Big thanks to all the CSSU execs for helping out with the updating of this guide! \
+Special thanks to Chen for reading the guide as soon as I finished my drafts, Pratibha for adding on lots of good information for FTL, Adi for reviewing my PRs and not sleeping when he really should be, and Amna for carefully reviewing this 10,000+ word document with her excellent feedback as well as adding critical information to the ASIP and program enrollment sections!
+- Edison Yao

 Reviewers/Contributors for the 2020 Version:\
 Lana El Sanyoura: Class of 2020, John H. Moss Scholar, Hello Girl Co-founder\